aws-samples/amazon-rds-purpose-built-workshop/README.md

       ![](./assets/cfn3.png)

-   4. Check the box for acknowledging IAM Role creation with custom names.
+   4. Check the box for acknowledging IAM Role creation with custom names and leave the rest to default values.
 Click Create Stack.

       ![](./assets/cfn4.png)

  > **_NOTE:_** The AWS CloudFormation stack creation takes about 10 minutes.
 You can see the progress by looking at the events section.

+   5. You can monitor the progress of the stack creation by looking at the events tab as shown below.

       ![](./assets/cfn5.png)